 On Friday, May 30, the Instagram account @blmatmac uploaded its first post.
 The caption declared that the page will be “dedicated to resources [and] support for black Macalester students as well as and information and updates for anti-racist allies.”

 In the five days since then, the page racked up more than 1000 followers.
-The account has become a hub of resources for all Mac students participating in anti-racist action and protest sparked by the murder of George Floyd by former Minneapolis police officer Derek Chauvin on Monday, May 25.
+The account has become a hub of resources for all Mac students participating in anti-racist action and protest sparked by the killing of George Floyd by former Minneapolis police officer Derek Chauvin on Monday, May 25.

 The page is auxiliary to Black Liberation Affairs Committee (BLAC), a black student organization at Macalester.